 Both universities offer professional counselling services, which are regulated by the BACP (British Association for Counselling and Psychotherapy), offering short-term confidential counselling sessions.

 Counsellors and Wellbeing/Mental Health Advisers will work closely with the University Medical Centre and external services, including Community Mental Health Teams, the Early Intervention in Psychosis Team, the local Crisis Team and substance misuse services.
 Some of these services provide drop in sessions on both campuses.
 The teams also maintain close links with voluntary sector organisations such as the Samaritans.

 E-therapy is also offered to students who are not able to physically attend counselling sessions on the Canterbury campuses.

-Both universities offer open mental wellbeing and disability drop in times which will be available for all students at either campus.
+Both universities offer open wellbeing and disability drop-in times which will be available for all students at either campus.

 Kent Union and Christ Church Students’ Union, with the support of the University of Kent and Canterbury Christ Church University, run ‘Nightline’, an out of hours student-led listening and support service.

 A 24/7 nursing service is also available to all students at the University of Kent during term time.
 Both universities have a 24/7 campus security presence, with staff trained in Mental Health First Aid who, upon request, will conduct regular welfare checks for on-campus students that give cause for concern.
 The two universities together are in the process of further strengthening out of hours mental health support.